retrokid/retrokid/README.md

 Written in Swift and SpriteKit3.
 This game was just a prototype to learn spritekit 3 library.

-You can do whatever you want with the code.

 But about the assets.

 Tile map assets were from www.kenney.nl.